Oil spill off San Juan Island 'pretty well impossible to clean up,' expert says | CBC News

 According to a tweet from the USCG, any sightings of animals with oil on them can be reported to the Washington Department of Fish and Wildlife at 1-800-22-BIRDS.

-With files from The Early Edition
+With files from The Early Edition, Amy Smart and The Canadian Press

 Comments